 Teaching (40% of total time)

-Typical teaching expectation is two 6-credit studios and one 3-credit lecture or seminar per year.
-Meet department expectation in terms of student advising.
+Typical teaching expectation is 15 credits per academic year (for example, two 6-credit studios and one 3-credit lecture/seminar course per academic year).
+The candidate will also meet department expectations in terms of student advising

 Research (40% of total time)